bruab/bruab.github.io/_posts/2024-05-01-diy-light-phone.md

 ## Easy version

 Don't want to buy a phone and install a custom operating system?
 That's understandable.

-For me, the three features that actually stop me from neurotically checking my phone are:
+For me, the three crucial features that actually break the compulsive phone-checking habit are:

-1. There's no feed—no social media, news, newsletters, etc.
+1. No feeds to check—no social media, news, newsletters, etc.
-2. There are no games or entertainment apps
+2. No games or entertainment apps
-3. The interface itself is less visually stimulating
+3. A less visually stimulating interface

 You can achieve these results by simply: